Configuring HPE GreenLake SSO SAML Authentication with ADFS

 Your encoded URL will then look like:

-Later, in the Testing section, you’ll test your iDP-initiated SSO settings.
+Later, in the Testing step 3: IdP-Initiated test authentication section, you’ll test your IdP-initiated SSO settings.

 -